telerik/winforms-docs/listview/getting-started.md

 {{endregion}}

-Next lets hand the __VisualItemFormatting__ event, where we will set the visual item image.
-Additionally, for IconsView we will set the visual item text to a html-like combination of the *AlbumName*, *ArtistName* and *SongName*.
+Next, lets handle the __VisualItemFormatting__ event, where we will set the visual item image.
+Additionally, for *IconsView* we will set the visual item text to a html-like combination of the *AlbumName*, *ArtistName* and *SongName*.

 #### Customize visual item